FerruccioSisti/FerdaBOT/README.md

 # FerdaBOT
-BOT that updates a google spreadsheet for bitch cards and ferda rankings
+BOT that updates a database with mongoDB for ferda rankings